mmontori1/Overload/README.md

 ## PC

+If you don't already have Microsoft Visual Studio, make sure to download it.
+Clone the source code, and navigate to the Overload.sln.
+Double click the file and the project should open up in Visual Studio.

 # How to download the App

 We haven't submitted the application for the App Store or Windows Store, so you can check out the current build from here.